-We have audited the financial statements of the Minneapolis Neighborhood Revitalization Program Policy Board as of and for the year ended December 31, 2007, and have issued our report thereon dated March 6, 2009.
+We have audited the financial statements of the governmental activities and the General Fund of the Minneapolis Neighborhood Revitalization Program Policy Board as of and for the year ended December 31, 2009, which collectively comprise the Policy Board's basic financial statements.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minnesota Legal Compliance Audit Guide for Local Government, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65.
 Accordingly, the audit included such tests of the accounting records and such other auditing procedures as we considered necessary in the circumstances.